Canadian troops heading to U.K. to train Ukrainian forces

 In April, Russia sanctioned all six former commanders of Operation Unifier, which some saw as proof of the mission's success.

-Anand also announced an agreement between the Canadian government and London, Ont.-based General Dynamics Land Systems for the delivery of armoured vehicles to Ukrainian forces.
+Anand also announced an agreement between the Canadian government and London, Ont.-based General Dynamics Land Systems for the delivery of 39 brand-new armoured vehicles to Ukrainian forces in the coming weeks.

+"These vehicles will be delivered straight off the assembly line to address some of Ukraine's most pressing battlefield needs," she said.
+"We are also equipping these vehicles with additional modern state-of-the-art armour and machine-guns."

+Western allies have donated billions of dollars in military weapons and equipment to Ukraine since mid-February, with Canada contributing $662 million in anti-tank and sniper rifles, drones, armoured vehicles, artillery and ammunition.

 This report by The Canadian Press was first published Aug.
 4, 2022